How To Make Baked Chicken Ricotta Meatballs with Spinach Alfredo Sauce

 Chicken ricotta meatballs served with mashed potatoes

-Blending Meatballs with Creamy Spinach Alfredo Sauce
+Blending Baked Chicken Ricotta Meatballs with Spinach Alfredo Sauce to Perfection

 • 6 slices of bacon